 Address: 555 The Shops At Mission Viejo, Mission Viejo, CA 92691

 This shopping destination in Mission Viejo has all the basics any locals or visitors might need for a day out in search of gifts for yourself or others.
 Mainstays including Apple, Bath and Body Works, Dick’s Sporting Goods, J. Crew, Gap, Macy’s, Nordstrom, and more are in this indoor Simon Mall.
 Other notable stores are Lush, Build-A-Bear, Lego, Swarovski, Williams-Sonoma, and Tesla.
 Dining locations inside the mall include Cheesecake Factory, Chipotle, P.F.
 Chang’s, and Ruby’s Diner.
 This spacious center with a sizable dining pavilion is a great place to beat the heat in the summer or catch up on shopping during the holidays.

 Address: 25222 El Paseo, Mission Viejo, CA 92691

 Kids and adults alike can enjoy this massive trampoline park featuring plenty of fun activities.
 Aside from the trampolines, there are battle beams, foam pits, an extreme dodgeball area, a ninja obstacle course, and a zipline.
 For the more experienced jumpers there are “super tramps” that give you the boost for more advanced tricks.
 For the youngest guests, parents can accompany their children on the trampolines for free on weekdays until noon.
-Tickets can be bought for one time visits ranging from $13.99- $33.99 depending on age and number of hours booked.
-Trampoline enthusiasts can also get a membership for $22 per month, providing daily access to all the activities that DEFY has to offer.
+Tickets can be bought for one time visits or you can get a monthly membership, providing daily access to all the activities that DEFY has to offer.

 Address: 24932 Veterans Way, Mission Viejo, CA 92692